- Food & Our Skin

 How long should you be on the eczema diet before you can notice results?

 Do also bear in mind that eczema diet can be concurrently implemented with your medical treatment and skincare regime.
-Eczema skincare regime should continued and being on an eczema diet is not a stand-alone solution but part of a holistic approach to a long term healing process.
+You should continue to follow a proper eczema skincare regime, combined with an eczema diet as part of a holistic approach to a long term healing process.

 We are seeing more and more eczema skin condition on the rise in Singapore, and worldwide.
 1 in every 5 person suffers from this skin condition and it is very common in today’s modern city life.
 It is a chronic condition, with no immediate medical cure but we hope and believe that with the correct natural eczema diet approach, you will be able to lead your life as normal as possible, in the comfort of your skin.